 Creating Change Scholarship

-The UO Creating Change cohort will be traveling and lodging together for this experience; however, you will be able to attend any workshop or presentation individually.
-This is an opportunity to collaborate, network, learn, explore, share, and reflect with other LGBTQIA+ advocates, educators, students, and professionals from across the country.
+This is an opportunity to collaborate, network, learn, explore, share, and reflect with other LGBTQIA+ advocates, educators, students, and professionals from across the country!

 John R. Moore Scholarship

-Up to three student scholarships are selected by a committee consisting of Standing Committee representatives and previous scholarship recipients and presented to students who excel in their contribution to the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community at the University of Oregon.
-Factors for selection may include leadership and service in the university LGBTQ community, financial need, study and research as it relates to LGBTQ issues, and/or commitment to supporting the progress of LGBTQIA+ civil rights movements.
+This scholarship is presented to students who excel in their contributions to the lesbian, gay, bisexual, transgender, queer, intersex, asexual, and allied (LGBTQIA+) community at the University of Oregon.
+Factors for selection may include leadership and service in the university LGBTQIA+ community, financial need, study and research as it relates to LGBTQIA issues, and/or commitment to supporting the progress of LGBTQIA+ civil rights movements.
 The 2020 Moore Award is $2,000 per recipient.

 RJ Hoyman Scholarships

 These scholarships are given to students who excel in their contribution to the lesbian, gay, bisexual, transgender, and queer community.
-Selection is based on the following criteria: undergraduate students admitted to and scheduled for enrollment at the University of Oregon who have demonstrated a commitment, through community service and advocacy groups, to the LGBTQ community within the State of Oregon, and academic merit or achievement, as determined by the scholarship selection committee.
-Special consideration given to: first-year freshmen or community college transfer students, first generation college students, and other new or returning students who promote an educational interest in attaining a diverse student population.
+Selection is based on the following criteria: undergraduate students admitted to and scheduled for enrollment at the UO who have demonstrated a commitment, through community service and advocacy groups, to the LGBTQ community within the state of Oregon, and academic merit or achievement, as determined by the scholarship selection committee.
+Special consideration given to: first-year freshmen or community college transfer students, first-generation college students, and other new or returning students who promote an educational interest in attaining a diverse student population.

 To apply, complete the online application form.
 In addition to attaching your résumé and a copy of your transcript, you will be asked to provide answers to the following supplemental questions: